Food By Themes

 Image credit: National Kitchen by Violet Oon via Google Maps

-For a local experience like no other, enjoy a hearty Singapore High Tea Set at National Kitchen by Violet Oon boasting your usual high tea with a Peranakan twist in the iconic National Gallery.
-Priced at $66++ per person, the high tea set here serves two diners with a huge range of sweet and savoury treats: Chilli Crab in Crispy Shell on the savoury front and Coconut Pannacotta for a sweet treat are just some examples.
-End your high tea with their Rum Balls, which is essentially a rice chocolate fudgy truffle-like treat infused with rum.
+For a local experience like no other, enjoy a hearty Singapore High Tea Set at National Kitchen by Violet Oon, boasting your usual high tea with a Peranakan twist in the iconic National Gallery.
+Priced at $66++ for two, the high tea set comprises a range of sweet and savoury treats: Chilli Crab in Crispy Shell on the savoury front, and Coconut Pannacotta for a sweet treat are some examples.
+End your high tea with their Rum Balls, a fudgy truffle-like treat infused with rum.

 Website